espressif/ESP8266_RTOS_SDK/docs/en/api-guides/build-system.rst

 certain component, for example when the component is basically a wrapper around another third-party component not originally intended to be compiled under this build system.
-In that case, it's possible to forego the esp-idf build system entirely by setting COMPONENT_OWNBUILDTARGET and possibly  COMPONENT_OWNCLEANTARGET and defining your own targets named ``build`` and ``clean`` in ``component.mk`` target.
+In that case, it's possible to forego the ESP8266_RTOS_SDK build system entirely by setting COMPONENT_OWNBUILDTARGET and possibly  COMPONENT_OWNCLEANTARGET and defining your own targets named ``build`` and ``clean`` in ``component.mk`` target.
 The build target can do anything as long as it creates
 $(COMPONENT_LIBRARY) for the project make process to link into the app binary.